-The Members of the Audit Committee were appointed at the Annual General Meeting held on 12 May 2014.
-The mandate of the members of the Audit Committee will expire at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2014.
+The Members of the Audit Committee were appointed at the Annual General Meeting held on 14 May 2015.
+The mandate of the members of the Audit Committee will expire at the Annual General Meeting of shareholders of the Company's annual accounts as at 31 December 2015.